-How often is Panda Updated?
+How often is Penguin Updated?
 Though Penguin launched in 2012, it’s been part of Google’s core algorithm since 2016.
 In other words, the Penguin algorithm isn’t really “updated” anymore, like other algorithms, but it works in real time.
 Panda was Google’s first concerted effort to tackle low-quality sites.
 After Panda rolled out, Google’s team noticed there was still quite a bit of spam showing up in their SERPs.
 Penguin was designed to take care of the leftover spammy sites that Panda didn’t catch.

 What Google Penguin Impacted